 Under the government scheme currently being rolled out insurance is provided by the E-Scooter rental provider, however to use one of the E-Scooter’s under the scheme an individual must hold a provisional driving licence at least.

 The act confirms that it is illegal to drive a motor vehicle when in excess of the legal limit.
 As such any person caught riding an E-Scooter having consumed alcohol or drugs in excess of the legal limits will face prosecution for a criminal offence.
 Any drink or drug driving conviction carries a minimum driving disqualification of 12 months and financial penalties or in some circumstances a community order or custodial sentence.

-For more information regarding the Electric Scooter UK Law or anything you may have read today please don’t hesitate to contact us or Call us using the numbers below.
+For more information regarding the Electric Scooter UK Law change 2021, Drink or Drug Driving on E-Scooters or anything you may have read today, please don’t hesitate to contact us or call us using the numbers below.

 Manchester & the North – 0161 839 5117

 London & the South – 0207 903 5144